ori-edge/k8s_gateway/README.md

 * `ttl` can be used to override the default TTL value of 60 seconds.
 * `apex` can be used to override the default apex record value of `{ReleaseName}-k8s-gateway.{Namespace}`
 * `secondary` can be used to specify the optional apex record value of a peer nameserver running in the cluster (see `Dual Nameserver Deployment` section below).
+* `kubeconfig` can be used to connect to a remote Kubernetes cluster using a kubeconfig file. `CONTEXT` is optional, if not set, then the current context specified in kubeconfig will be used.
+It supports TLS, username and password, or token-based authentication.

 Example: